GeorgeGkas/MVC-Blog/README.md

 > administrator@secretdomain.com

-## Blog writers and domains
+## Writers and domains

 The domain of each user is shown in the footer area of each post in this format:

 > Added on ***Day*** ***Month*** ***Year*** from ***member's email***

-For administator posts the `member's email` section is filled with the following account :
+For administator's posts the `member's email` section is filled with the following account :

 > some_name **@epost.com**